 He’s far more than a raised eyebrow, you know.
-Sir Roger Moore has played the iconic part of James Bond on seven occasions—more than any other actor.
-Though not considered as serious as predecessor Sean Connery, Moore had a blast as Bond, with 1977′s The Spy Who Loved Me often considered one of the finest of the 23 Bond films to date.
+Sir Roger Moore has played the iconic part of James Bond on seven occasions—matching Sean Connery for the most times an actor has played the role.
+Though not considered as serious as Connery, Moore had a blast as Bond, with 1977’s The Spy Who Loved Me often considered one of the finest of the 23 Bond films to date.
 With the latest installment of the franchise, Skyfall, in theaters on Nov.
 9, TIME spoke with Moore—who recently released a book, Bond on Bond—about how he got the role, all those Bond girls and why he’s just changed his mind about his favorite Bond actor.

 (REVIEW: Roger Moore’s Memoir)